-5. uae boasts a dynamic multicultural society
+5. UAE boasts a dynamic multicultural society

 UAE is a country that is home to cultures from all over the world.
 Statistics show that a total of 200 nationalities live in the UAE.
 Every year Dubai invites people from all over the world to visit Global Village, which blends cultures from across the globe, giving visitors an unforgettable shopping experience.
-The world’s largest themed mall – Ibn Battuta – is divided into different countries, giving people a flavor of each culture and heritage.
+The world’s largest themed mall – Ibn Battuta – is divided into different countries, giving people a flavour of each culture and heritage.

 Simply put, UAE is home to one of the largest populations of immigrants in the world, all of whom live in harmony with the local Emiratis.
-The country’s liberal society makes it attractive to its neighbors and people from all over the world, including western countries.
+The country’s liberal society makes it attractive to its neighbours and people from all over the world, including western countries.

-6. robots are used for camel racing
+6. Robots are used for camel racing

 The UAE became the first nation to ban using children aged 15 and below as jockeys for this much-beloved sport.
 The ban was introduced in 2002.
 By 2007, robots had emerged as the most effective way to perform camel races.